-Bakersfield, California January 11, 2022
+Bakersfield, California November 21, 2022

-IN-HOME SUPPORTIVE SERVICES PUBLIC AUTHORITY OF NAPA COUNTY MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2021
+IN-HOME SUPPORTIVE SERVICES PUBLIC AUTHORITY OF NAPA COUNTY MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2022

 The In-Home Supportive Services (IHSS) Public Authority of Napa County (the Authority) is a legal entity that was established by the Board of Supervisors (the Board) of Napa County (the County) by resolution pursuant to the California Welfare and Institutions Code Section 12301.6.
 The Authority is governed by the County's Board sitting as the Authority's Governing Body.
 The Authority is also served by an In-Home Supportive Services Public Authority Advisory Committee.
-Currently, four employees working for the Authority are contracted through the County: a Manager, a Registry Training Specialist, and two Administrative Assistants.
+Currently, five employees working for the Authority are contracted through the County: a Manager, a Supervisor, two Registry Training Specialists, and an Administrative Assistant.
 Offices are co-located with Napa County Comprehensive Services for Older Adults.

-As management of the Authority, we offer readers this narrative overview and analysis of the financial activities for the fiscal year ending June 30, 2021.
+As management of the Authority, we offer readers this narrative overview and analysis of the financial activities for the fiscal year ending June 30, 2022.